Maymisk/rentx/README.md

 ## 🏃‍♂️ My journey

 <p align="center">
-    <strong>This API was my main project for the first trimester of 2022 - I neglected git back then 😭</strong>
+    <strong>This API was my main project for the first trimester of 2022</strong>
 </p>

 This project taught me most of what I know back-end wise.
 It's very thorough - built according to the SOLID principles, these are some of its features: